jbernst/IAA_Colubridae_Biogeography/README.md

 Code for investigating biogeography of colubrid snakes in the Indo-Australian Archipelago

 A separate README file is included for the entire phylogenomics pipeline, with annotated code for genomic data processing, phylogenetic reconstruction, and divergence dating.
-* This file cane be found here:
+* This file cane be found [here](https://github.com/jbernst/IAA_Colubridae_Biogeography/tree/main/phylogenomic_processing).

+Code for generating species distribution models are found here.